Labourers need wages to satisfy their wants and needs.

 - Skilled and unskilled workers: Skilled workers have a higher pay than unskilled workers, because they are more productive and efficient and make lesser mistakes.

 - Gender pay gap: Men are usually given a higher pay than women.
-This is because women tend to go for jobs that don’t require as much skills as that required by men’s jobs (teaching, nursing, retailing); they take career breaks to raise children, which will cause less experience and career progress (making way for low wages); more women work part-time than full-time.
+This is because women tend to go for jobs that don’t require as much skill as that is required by men’s jobs (teaching, nursing, retailing); they take career breaks to raise children, which will cause less experience and career progress (making way for low wages); more women work part-time than full-time.
 Sometimes, even if both men and women are working equally hard and effectively, discrimination can occur against women.

 Division of Labour/Specialisation